zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_1.rst

 If library gets request with "off" equal zero it checks stored "sha" within its state and if it matches it will respond to update client application with offset that it should continue with.
+If this hash is not available (e.g. because a file is being streamed) then it must not be provided, image verification and upload session continuation features will be unavailable in this case.

 Image upload response
 =====================